Olli Juolevi

-Olli Juolevi ([ˈolːi ˈjuo̯leʋi]; born 5 May 1998) is a Finnish professional ice hockey defenceman currently playing for the San Diego Gulls in the American Hockey League (AHL) while under contract to the Anaheim Ducks of the National Hockey League (NHL).
+Olli Juolevi ([ˈolːi ˈjuo̯leʋi]; born 5 May 1998) is a Finnish professional ice hockey defenceman who last played with Tappara in the Liiga.
 He was selected fifth overall by the Vancouver Canucks in the 2016 NHL Entry Draft.
 Born and raised in Finland, Juolevi developed in the Jokerit program before he moved to North America to play major junior hockey with the Ontario Hockey League (OHL)'s London Knights in 2015.
 After one season with London, he was drafted by the Canucks.

 Internationally, Juolevi has represented Finland in three World Junior Championships, winning gold at the 2016 tournament.